MarowaAdel28/Soap-Sakila-Backend-APIs/README.md

-# Soap-Rest Backend APIs For Sakilla DataBase
+# Soap Backend APIs For Sakilla DataBase

 Welcome to the Sakila Database Backend APIs!

-This project provides REST and SOAP APIs for accessing data in the Sakila Database.
+This project provides SOAP APIs for accessing data in the Sakila Database.
 The Sakila Database is a sample database used by many developers to learn and practice working with databases.
 This project provides APIs for interacting with various tables in the Sakila Database such as Actor, Customer, Category, City, Film, Inventory, Language, Payment, Rental, Staff and Store.

 ****

 ## Technology Used
 - JAX-WS
-- JAX-RS (Jersey)
-- JSON-B
-- JAX-B
 - Maven
 - Lombok
 - MapStruct